Cooper Black: Imitations and variants

 Cooper Black was immediately popular and spawned imitations, including Goudy Heavy Face from Frederic Goudy, Ludlow Black and Pabst Extra Bold.
 Cooper Black remains popular: the editors of the typography discussion website Fonts in Use report more submissions of its use than any other face that is not a sans-serif, although outnumbered by Times New Roman once its many variants are added up.

-Many unusual versions of Cooper were created in the phototypesetting period of the 1960s and 1970s, a period of explosion in production of display faces.
+Many unusual versions of Cooper were created in the phototypesetting period of the 1960s and 1970s, a period of explosion in the production of display faces.
 These included "Ziptop Cooper Black" from Photo Lettering Inc., a version with the top bolder than the bottom, and other distorted variants.

 Many digitisations of Cooper Black exist from companies including Bitstream, Adobe and others.
 Soap, designed by Ray Larabie of Typodermic, is a uni-case variant.
 A version from URW, which does not include an italic, is bundled with many Microsoft products.
 Cooper Old Style has been digitised by URW.

 Miles Newlyn designed the New Kansas typeface, based on the Cooper Black typeface.

+Owen Earl digitized the original Cooper family as Cooper*.